 - Annual fee: $99, waived for the first 12 months

-So far, 2021 is shaping up to be a big year for American Airlines, mostly because of the partnerships they are forming.
-With Alaska Airlines joining American’s airline alliance, Oneworld, and American Airlines forming a strategic alliance with JetBlue, there will be more ways than ever to use American miles toward free travel.
+With new partnerships in 2021, like Alaska Airlines joining American’s airline alliance, Oneworld, and American Airlines forming a strategic alliance with JetBlue, there will be more ways than ever to use American miles toward free travel.
 And with the 50,000-mile bonus (earned after spending $2,500 within the first three months of account opening), your imagination will be the only thing holding you back from going places with this American Airlines credit card.

 Hilton Honors American Express Surpass® Card*: Best for hotel nights

-- Welcome offer: Earn 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases on the Hilton Honors American Express Surpass Card in the first 3 months of card membership.
-Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the card in the first 6 months.
+- Welcome offer: 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases in the first three months of card membership, plus you can earn up to $130 in Statement Credits on eligible purchases made on the Card at any of the Hilton family hotels in the first 12 months of Membership.

-- Rewards: 12X points per dollar spent at Hilton hotels and resorts; 6X points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations; 3X points per dollar on all other eligible purchases
+- Rewards: 12X points on eligible purchases at Hilton hotels and resorts; 6X points at U.S. restaurants, U.S. supermarkets and U.S. gas stations; 3X points on all other eligible purchases

 - Annual fee: $95